-Tables 4 and 5 report the regression results for working memory by the ethnic-specific socioeconomic position measure for White British and Pakistani children, respectively.
+Tables 5 and 6 report the regression results for working memory by the ethnic-specific socioeconomic position measure for White British and Pakistani children, respectively.
 For White British children, working memory scores decreased with each category of socioeconomic position (e.g., for FDR in reference to the least deprived group the differences were -1.82, -5.09, and -7.99).
-For Pakistani children, each category of socioeconomic position was associated with worse working memory at a very similar magnitude (e.g., for FDR the differences were -3.08, -2.71, and -2.43).
+For Pakistani children, each category of socioeconomic position was associated with lower working memory scores at a very similar magnitude (e.g., for FDR the differences were -3.08, -2.71, and -2.43).
 Further, the difference between the least and most deprived socioeconomic group for White British children was much larger, equivalent to a 12 to 18-month age difference, whilst the difference between the least and most deprived socioeconomic group for Pakistani children was equivalent to only a 6-month age difference.

 Discussion